 Section 1.
 Audit and Finance Committee.
 If the Chapter has chosen to establish an Executive Committee, the Executive Committee shall also serve as an Audit and Finance Committee.
 Otherwise, the Board of Directors shall establish an Audit and Finance Committee, which shall be chaired by the Vice President Finance or such other person as shall be designated by Board of Directors, which shall have such other members as may be appointed by the President, and which shall assist the Board of Directors in fulfilling its oversight responsibilities relating to the quality and integrity of the Chapter’s financial reporting processes and accounting practices and the performance, qualifications, and independence of the Chapter’s independent auditors.

 Section 2.
 Governance and Nominating Committee.
 The Governance and Nominating Committee shall assist the Board of Directors in fulfilling its oversight responsibilities relating to developing and implementing sound governance policies as well as a nomination process for directors and officers.
 It shall be chaired by the Immediate Past President with the President-Elect serving as a member of the committee.
 The remaining members of the Governance and Nominating Committee shall be appointed by the President with the approval of the Board of Directors.
-There shall be no fewer than four (4) members, including the chairman.
+There shall be no fewer than four (4) members, including the chair.
 No current candidates for officer or director positions may serve on the Governance and Nominating Committee.
 Elections shall be conducted and submitted to MPI Global by March 1.

 Section 3.
 Special Committees.
 The President, in accordance with the policies approved by the Board of Directors, shall appoint such other committees, subcommittees, or task forces as are necessary and which are not in conflict with other provisions of these Bylaws.
 The duties of such committees shall be prescribed by the Board of Directors.